mazenElseify/inventory-management-system/README.md

 ## Projeect Overview

 The **Inventory Management System** is a Node.js and MongoDB-based application designed to help small businesses manage their inventory efficiently.
-It allow users to trach products, manage stock levels, organize suppliers, and record transactions throw the system.
+It allow users to track products, manage stock levels, organize suppliers, and record transactions throw the system.

 This project is perfect for small and medium sized businesses.